Blog

 The free plan covers up to 20 employees.
 Paid plans start at $24.95 monthly per location.
 Excellent scheduling tools, time tracking, and point-of-sale integrations make it perfect for retail and restaurants.

-Best for: Retail shops, restaurants, and hospitality businesses with multiple locations.
+Who should use this: Retail stores, restaurants, cafes, and hospitality businesses with multiple locations

 11. TriNet: Full-Service Solution